-Before his calling as Bishop, Gutiérrez had a distinguished career in both The Episcopal Church and in public service in New Mexico.
+Before his calling as bishop, Gutiérrez had a distinguished career in both The Episcopal Church and in public service in New Mexico.
 Rebuilding and growing churches were the hallmark of his time in key leadership positions at The Episcopal Diocese of the Rio Grande.
 At the request of the Presiding Bishop, he served in an administrative oversight position for The Episcopal Church in Navajoland, which included being vice president of the Navajoland Economic Development Corporation.

 His career in public service included serving as chief of staff to the Mayor of Albuquerque and Director of Economic Development.
-More than 25,000 private sector jobs were created as a result of efforts to recruit new businesses and expand existing ones.
+More than 25,000 private sector jobs were created as a result of his efforts to recruit new businesses and expand existing ones.

 With his involvement in local, state, and national politics and extensive experience and expertise in government, Gutiérrez also taught political consulting and marketing as an adjunct professor at the University of New Mexico.
 In 1998, he founded a strategy, marketing, media, and political consulting company called Mensajes.

-Gutiérrez received Bachelor of Arts degrees in Political Science and History and a Master of Public Administration (concentration in budgeting), all from the University of New Mexico.
-While at the University of New Mexico, he was named a Graduate Scholars Fellow; earned a diocesan certificate in Anglican Studies through the Trinity School for Ministry; and a Master in Theological Studies from St. Norbert College.
+A native of New Mexico, Gutiérrez comes from a family that settled in "the Land of Enchantment" in the 1500s.
+He received Bachelor of Arts degrees in Political Science and History and a Master of Public Administration (concentration in budgeting), all from the University of New Mexico.
+While at the University of New Mexico, he was named a Graduate Scholars Fellow.
+Gutiérrez earned a diocesan certificate in Anglican Studies through the Trinity School for Ministry and a Master in Theological Studies from St. Norbert College.

-Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a junior at the University of New Mexico.
-It is a joy he shares with his wife, best friend, and partner of 28 years, Suzanne Fletcher Gutiérrez.
+Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a senior at the University of New Mexico.
+It is a joy he shares with his wife, best friend, and partner of 30 years, Suzanne Fletcher Gutiérrez.
 The family shares in this joy with a household of dogs, turtles, pheasants, owls, and the other miscellaneous “pets” that wander through their lives.